-If you’re up on your reading, you may remember when Don Peppers and Martha Rogers published The One to One Future in 1993, forecasting the movement from mass marketing to the personalized marketing of today.
+If you’re up on your reading, you may remember when Don Peppers and Martha Rogers published The One to One Future in 1993, forecasting the movement from mass marketing to the personalized, 1:1 marketing of today.
 As consumers began to crave more individualized buying experiences, many marketers turned to ABM to meet those needs.

 Effective account-based marketing involves a multichannel approach and requires close alignment between an organization’s sales, marketing, and customer success teams.
-There are dozens of excellent ABM tools — over 35 of which are part of the Terminus Account-Based Marketing Cloud.
+There are dozens of excellent ABM tools — over 40 of which are part of the Terminus Account-Based Marketing Cloud.
 I recommend exploring the cloud to learn more about the different account-based technology on the market.

 For the purpose of this post, however, let’s focus on one very important aspect of ABM: digital advertising.

-That provides an ability to run multi-channel campaigns by choosing the ads to show a target audience across mobile, social, display, and video — then engaging them on their terms.
+That provides an ability to run multichannel campaigns by choosing the ads to show a target audience across mobile, social, display, and video — then engaging them on their terms.
 As a result, you can understand which message resonates the most – and get the data to back it up – with A/B testing on creative in near real-time.

-A Better Customer Experience
+Better Customer Experience

-Ready to learn more about account-based marketing?
+Ready to learn more about ABM?

 If you’d like to know more about ABM, download the Blueprint to Account-Based Marketing: A B2B Marketer’s Complete Guide to ABM.
 In this 62-page e-book, you’ll find ABM how-tos, case studies, worksheets, and everything else you need to get started with your account-based marketing strategy.
 Click the banner below to grab your copy today.